 Step #5: Finalize Your Vision Board

 Once you’re happy with your vision board's look, attach all of your materials to your board.
 All you need to do now is determine where you want to hang your board so you’ll be able to see it multiple times a day.

 As you can see from these examples, there is no limit to what your vision board should or could look like.
 You’ll notice some are small, and the images are laid out very close together like in this example:

 Some are more abstract and casual, like this one:

 And some are huge:

 What your vision board ends up looking like in the end shouldn’t matter to anyone but you.
 This is your vision and your board.
-Lay out how you want your vision board to look before you start gluing things down.
+Lay out how you want your vision board to look before gluing things down.

-Our suggestion is that you look at and review your vision board at least two times a day — once in the morning and once in the evening.
+We suggest that you look at and review your vision board at least two times a day — once in the morning and once in the evening.